Artist-dk/project-studyCircle/README.md

 node -v
 npm -v
 ```
+If you not getting version of node and npm in output, then [install node](./install-node.mdREADME.md)

 1. Clone the repository: `git clone https://github.com/Artist-dk/study-cricle.git`
 2. Navigate to the project folder: `cd study-circle`